KFIZ (AM): Experimental broadcasts

+Unusual call letters

-On July 6, 1923, a license for a new broadcasting station operating on 1100 kHz in Fond du Lac was issued jointly to the Daily Commonwealth newspaper and Oscar A. Huelsman.
-The station was randomly issued the call letters KFIZ from an alphabetical roster of available call signs, however, this was a rare exception to the standard practice of only stations west of the Mississippi River receiving call letters starting with "K", as stations east of this boundary normally received call letters starting with "W".
+The station was randomly issued the call letters KFIZ from an alphabetical roster of available call signs.
+However, this was a rare exception to the standard practice of only stations west of the Mississippi River receiving call letters starting with "K", as stations east of this boundary normally received call letters starting with "W".
 No reason was given for this exception.